 – Our Octomore .1 editions are distilled from 100% Scottish barley.
-In recent years they have been primarily aged only in ex-American oak, in varying percentages of different ex-bourbon and ex-Tennessee whiskey casks.
-They are the backbone of each new series as they demonstrate the raw character of the clean Octomore spirit balanced with the neutral American oak casks.
+They have been primarily aged only in ex-American oak, in varying percentages of either ex-bourbon and ex-Tennessee whiskey casks.
+They are the backbone of each new series as they demonstrate the raw character of the clean Octomore spirit balanced with the modest American oak influence.

 – Octomore .3 editions are distilled from 100% Islay barley.
-They are single estate, single vintage bottlings from barley grown on friend and farmer James Brown’s land.
-Octomore farm lies around two miles south of Bruichladdich Distillery, with the name for the series originating from the farm, where the Montgomery’s once distilled.
+They are single estate, single vintage bottlings distilled from barley grown on friend and farmer James Brown’s land.
+Octomore farm lies around two miles south of Bruichladdich Distillery.
+The name for the range originated from this farm, where the Montgomery’s once distilled.
 These whiskies are generally matured in a mixture of ex-American and ex-European oak, subject to change for each edition.

 – Our .4 edition was first introduced in our 7th series of the world’s most heavily peated single malt. .4s introduce the influence of the tannic, spicey, brutishness of Virgin Oak.
 These editions can feature a Virgin Oak maturation that is combined with American oak, or occasionally give us a glimpse at full-term Virgin Oak maturation.
 Occasionally, just to keep you on your toes, we swap out the .4 with a Ten Year Old.
 Simple, no?